janclarin/block-talk/README.md

 3. Follow prompts to enter server information.

-4. Enter `join` or `host` to join or host a chat room, respectively.

-5. If `host` was entered, enter in the room name to host a room.
+4. If the room key entered was able to decrypt a room key from the server, the client will join the existing chat room.

+5. Otherwise, the client will be registered as the host with the server.

+After which, a client can send messages by typing a message followed by `<Enter>`